spekarchik/TheBlockOfAngel/MOD_README.md

 - **Smart tools:** speed up tunneling without causing dangerous collapses.
 - **Armor condition matters:** protection scales with durability — worn gear still looks tough, but no longer shields you from harm.
 - **Tools and weapons degrade with use:** a mighty sword grows dull, and a perfect pickaxe slows down when nearing its limits.
 At zero durability, they stay in your hands — but lose their function completely.
 - **Elemental Rods:** five tiers of rods unlock powerful world-altering abilities — from planting crops and transforming terrain, to generating water sources and even creating valuable resources like slime, glowstone, blaze powder, or budding amethyst.
 Each rod can be upgraded to a magnetic version, allowing remote ore extraction with increasing range and depth.
-The final form, the **Angel Rod**, adds monster despawning in a radius and can be placed as a block to protect an area passively.
+The final form, the **The Rod of Angel**, adds monster despawning in a radius and can be placed as a block to protect an area passively.
 - **Magnetic Rods:** pull ores to the surface, avoiding endless mining.
 Also act as detectors, emitting specific sounds when scanning downward for otherwise unreachable targets within a small radius: valuable resources like diamond ore and amethyst clusters, and structure-related blocks like rails (for locating abandoned mineshafts) or sculk (for finding the Deep Dark).
 - **Planter Rods:** sow entire crop rows or fertilize them instantly.
 - **Builder and Layer Rods:** lay down blocks, fences, and rails quickly and precisely.